AutoResearch/autora-experiment-runner-experimentation-manager-firebase/docs/index.md

-# AutoRA Firebase Experimentation Manager
+# Firebase Experimentation Manager

-AutoRA Firebase Experimentation Manager provides functionality to manage communication of conditions and observation between AutoRA and an experiment on Firebase.
+Firebase Experimentation Manager provides functionality to manage communication of conditions and observation between AutoRA and an experiment on Firebase.